 - a.
-Water Rights - Section 5103 of the Water Code requires water diverters to submit records of water diversions to the State Water Board's Division of Water Rights.
-If the applicant is not current on these submittals, the Division will not execute a financing agreement or disburse any funds until the reports are submitted unless the Deputy Director determines that (a) the CWSRF financing will assist the applicant in complying with the reporting requirements, and (b) the applicant has submitted to the State Water Board a one-year schedule for complying with the reporting requirement.

-ii.
-The applicant must provide information to allow the Division to determine whether a petition for change must be filed and approved with the State Water Board's Division of Water Rights for the project.

-b.
-Project Report
+Water Rights - i.
+Section 5103 of the Water Code requires water diverters to submit records of water diversions to the State Water Board's Division of Water Rights.
+If the applicant is not current on these submittals, the Division will not execute a financing agreement or disburse any funds until the reports are submitted unless the Deputy Director determines that (a) the CWSRF financing will assist the applicant in complying with the reporting requirements, and (b) the applicant has submitted to the State Water Board a one-year schedule for complying with the reporting requirement. - ii.
+The applicant must provide information to allow the Division to determine whether a petition for change must be filed and approved with the State Water Board's Division of Water Rights for the project. - b.
+Project Report and Technical Certifications - i.
 The applicant must submit a project report, or its equivalent, that contains the information outlined in Appendix G, as appropriate to the project.
 Engineering reports must be signed and stamped by a registered Professional Engineer.
 The contents of the report outlined in Appendix G are not prescriptive, but are intended to provide Division staff with sufficient information to evaluate whether the project is eligible for CWSRF financing, meets applicable technical requirements, and is likely to meet applicable water quality objectives and standards.
-Division staff may require the applicant to submit additional information to assess the project's ability to meet water quality objectives or plans.